Gruver, Iowa

-Gruver is a city in Emmet County, Iowa, United States.
+Gruver is a city in Center Township, Emmet County, Iowa, United States.
 The population was 63 at the time of the 2020 census.

 History

 Gruver was laid out in 1899.
 The town was called Luzon until 1900, when it the name was changed to Gruver.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.13 sqmi, all land.